Jaynabergman/Amphibian_study_extent_SDMs/README.md

 # Amphibian SDMs testing study extent
 ## Background

-## Folders
-RScripts:
+### RScripts
-Scripts include preprocessing data, generating models, and post processing data.
-All scripts are numbered in the order that they were originally ran.
+R scripts include preprocessing data, generating models, and post processing data.
+All scripts are numbered in the order that they were ran.

 R scripts (see each script for individual goals, notes, dates the script was written):
 1.1_reprojecting_all_rasters